- Written by london.pe

 - One (1) passport-size photograph, taken within the last 6 months

-- One (1) copy of each of the following proofs of financial capability to support stay in the Philippines:
+- One (1) copy of any of the following proofs of financial capability to support stay in the Philippines:

 - Latest bank statement, showing a balance of at least GBP 1,000.00.